chris-griffin/real-time/README.md

-# Real-time Subway Countdown
+# Real-time Subway Countdown Display
 Please visit http://chris-griffin.github.io/real-time for more information.

 ## Usage

-This repository allows you to run a countdown clock for the NYC Subway from the comfort of your own apartment, home or office.
+This repository allows you to run a countdown clock display for the NYC Subway from the comfort of your own apartment, home or office.
 You can configure it to display the times for the exact train(s)/station(s) you desire.
 It runs via RGB LED panels, the Raspberry Pi 2, @hzeller's great [RGB LED library](https://github.com/hzeller/rpi-rgb-led-matrix), and the MTA's real time API.
+Currently, the MTA currently only diseminates real-time data for the "A" division trains which include the 1, 2, 3, 4, 5, 6 and L trains, and as a result are the only lines supported.
+For avoidance of doubt, this repository is in no way connected, endorsed, or licensed by the Metropolitan Transportation Authority ("MTA").

+**Please note that these panels do not have built-in PWM control and therefore should be run by a real-time processor.
+This repository utilizes the Raspberry Pi which is not a real-time processor.
+With that said, there should be limited issues utilizing the Pi to drive two RGB LED matrix panels.
+The performance issues should be limited to slight artifacts in the image including some "static" which can be seen below.
+You may be interested in exploring the use of level-shifters, real-time Linux kernels, or a [real-time HAT](http://www.adafruit.com/products/2345), but this is currently out of scope for this repository.**

 [![Demo Video](http://img.youtube.com/vi/jUFrGG-O-hE/0.jpg)](http://www.youtube.com/watch?v=jUFrGG-O-hE)